-To start the first meeting, the 20 or so participants reviewed a video entitled, Agricultural Education Wakeup Call, to acquaint themselves with their task and to
+To start the first meeting, the 20 or so participants reviewed a video entitled, Agricultural Education Wakeup Call, to acquaint themselves with their task and to begin discussion of the state's enrollment and program development trends.
+The teachers used a modified version of brainstorming activities they learned about in Missouri area workshops.
 Participants were given 40 index cards and asked to respond to the following topics.
 They also discussed and prioritized their responses.